stormwaterheatmap/website/docs/02_Technical Reference/03_High-resolution Land Cover.md

 were inconsistent and often mistaken for each other or for impervious.

-To improve the labels in those inconsistent locations, we used a decision rule and replacement approach using NOAA\`;s 10-meter CCAP land cover dataset (NOAA C-CAP, 2018a), which covers western Washington including the Puget Sound.
+To improve the labels in those inconsistent locations, we used a decision rule and replacement approach using NOAA`s 10-meter CCAP land cover dataset (NOAA C-CAP, 2018a), which covers western Washington including the Puget Sound.
 While this dataset tested high in accuracy already, 10-meters is not an adequate spatial resolution to inform many